ratatui/ratatui-website/src/concepts/layout/README.md

 layout.
 To avoid this, add an unused `Min(0)` constraint as the last constraint.

 Ratatui uses a constraint solver algorithm called Casssowary in order to determine the right size for the rects.
-In some cases, not every constraint will be possible to acheive, and the solver can return an arbitrary solution that is close to fullfilling the constraints.
+In some cases, not every constraint will be possible to achieve, and the solver can return an arbitrary solution that is close to fulfilling the constraints.
 The specific result is non-deterministic when this occurs.

 ## Other Layout approaches